 What will change on May 25, 2018?

-There will be no ‘apocalypse’ on May 25, 2018!
-Of course, the GDPR applies from the May 25 date; however, GDPR compliance is an ongoing journey.
+There will be no ‘apocalypse’ on 25 May 2018!
+Of course the GDPR applies from May 25, however, GDPR compliance is an ongoing journey.
 The key is to continue to keep recognising areas and managing risks for your school on a continual basis.

 What GDPR tools are available for schools to check they are GDPR compliant?